KQM-git/TCL/general-mechanics/resources-and-efficiency.md

 * NPC shops sell 12.6K artifact XP worth of 2* artifacts for 30K Mora.
 * The mora cost of buying out the NPC shops is equal to 360 realm currency.
 * NPC shop artifacts are more worth to buy than sanctifying essence.
+* For a mathmatical analysis on the artifact rolling system, see the [artifact probability thesis](../evidence/general-mechanics/resources-and-efficiency.md#artifact-probability-thesis).

 ### Crafting refund vs increase passives